ytakemon/2018-07-30-Intro2R/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

+## Generating vector series:
-You can also make series of numbers:
+You can make series of numbers:

 ~~~
-mySeries <- 1:10
+num_series <- 1:10
-mySeries
+num_series
 ~~~
 {: .language-r}